-These types of oats are sometimes called the Scottish or Irish Oats.
+These types of oats are sometimes called Scottish or Irish Oats.
 These are simply cut into two to three pieces with steel blades.
 Note that steel-cut oats are not rolled oats and steel-cut oats require less processing time than rolled oats.
 So steel-cut oats are better preferred for cooking in stews and soups.

-They have a nutty flavor with chewy and coarse texture.
+They have a nutty flavor with a chewy and coarse texture.
 Unlike whole oats groats, they take less time to cook.

 4. Rolled Oats

 Rolled oats are also known as old-fashioned oats.
 Instead of cutting – unlike steel-cut.
 Rolled oats are the types of oats that are made by steaming and then rolled flat with the help of steam rollers into flakes.
 This way their oily constituents are preserved to keep them fresher.
-Because of the rolling process, their cooking time shortens, and are easily cooked compared to the steel-cut oats.
+Because of the rolling process, their cooking time shortens and is easily cooked compared to the steel-cut oats.

 Old-Fashioned Oats Recipes